Pony-House/Client/info/dev/requests.md

     1 - Don't mark messages as read if the window isn't focused.
     2- Don't switch to a room when joined via invite on another session.

-noctabrat

-    --> Being able to see pfp fullscreen when we click them the same way we can see images

 chad

     --> did you ever find out why it never scrolls down to the bottom yet? c: